ajkessel/sit-stand/README.md

 # sit-stand
-A simple configurable sit-stand reminder script.
+A simple configurable sit-stand reminder script for Windows that runs in your systray.
 My main purpose in writing this script was to learn more about PowerShell programming, but it has the added benefit of getting you to stand up regularly!

 # execution
 You can either run this as PS1 from Windows PowerShell or use the compiled EXE version.